Site Map

 Chart 2.52: Education Spending by Government Level

-Education spending has always been dominated by local government.
-Local government spending started at about one percent of GDP at the start of the 20th century and then steadily expanded, with departures caused by the Great Depression and World War II, reaching 4 percent of GDP in the mid 1970s.
-From the mid 1970s to the mid 1980s education spending at the local level declined to about 3.25 percent of GDP by the mid 1980s.
-Then education began a steady rise, breaching 4 percent of GDP by 2001 and cresting at about 4.25 percent of GDP by 2008.
+Local education spending: Education spending has always been dominated by local government.
+Local government spending started at about one percent of GDP at the start of the 20th century and then steadily expanded, with departures caused by the Great Depression and World War II, peaking at 3.8 percent of GDP in 1975.

 Chart Key: